siliconwitchery/s1-ecg-demo/README.md

 If in doubt, it is possible to simply remove the battery current measurement jumper, and this will disconnect the battery from the system.

+## Bugs and improvements

+If you have any questions, or if something is unclear, feel free to create an [issue](https://github.com/siliconwitchery/s1-ecg-demo/issues) and we'll try our best to improve it.

 ## Licence

 **This design is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) Licence.**